+During the year ended December 31, 2021, \$54 aggregate principal amount of the Debentures was surrendered for conversion by certain holders in accordance with the terms and provisions of the Indenture.
+We elected to settle the excess of the principal amount of the conversions with cash for total payments of \$302.
+We recognized a loss on the extinguishment of debt related to the Debentures of \$6, based on the fair values of the debt on the conversion settlement dates.
 During the year ended December 31, 2020, \$56 aggregate principal amount of the Debentures was surrendered for conversion by certain holders in accordance with the terms and provisions of the Indenture.
 We elected to settle the excess of the principal amount of the conversions with cash for total payments of \$222.
 We recognized a loss on the extinguishment of debt related to the Debentures of \$6, based on the fair values of the debt on the conversion settlement dates.
 During the year ended December 31, 2019, we repurchased \$15 of the aggregate principal balance of the Debentures.
 In addition, \$57 aggregate principal amount of the Debentures was surrendered for conversion by certain holders in accordance with the terms and provisions of the Indenture.
 We elected to settle the excess of the principal amount of the repurchases and conversions with cash for total payments of \$273.
 We recognized a loss on the extinguishment of debt related to the Debentures of \$2.
-During the year ended December 31, 2018, \$109 aggregate principal amount of the Debentures was surrendered for conversion.
-We elected to settle the excess of the principal amount of the principal amount of the conversions with cash for total payments of \$402.
-We recognized a gain on the extinguishment of debt related to the Debentures of \$7.

-As of December 31, 2020, our common stock was last traded at a price of \$321.09 per share.
-If the remaining Debentures had been converted or matured at December 31, 2020, we would have been obligated to pay the principal of the Debentures plus an amount in cash or shares equal to \$560.
+As of December 31, 2021, our common stock was last traded at a price of \$463.54 per share.
+If the remaining Debentures had been converted or matured at December 31, 2021, we would have been obligated to pay the principal of the Debentures plus an amount in cash or shares equal to \$584.
 The Debentures and underlying shares of our common stock have not been and will not be registered under the Securities Act, or any state securities laws, and may not be offered or sold in the United States absent registration or an applicable exemption from registration requirements.